andytudhope/thebluebook/source/canto-ii/de-noted.md

 _________________
 and empty space;
 then, the first alif,
-an ignorant man standing up,
+an ignorant man standing up
 and all the souls of seven worlds in silent wonder at her upright figure,